-5. Submit the test release forms for both the Content and PPR exams to the Certification Preparation course in BBL.
+5. Submit the test release forms for both the Content and PPR exams to the Certification Preparation course in BB.
 Your EDU 4101 professor will release you to test once you've met the following requirements:

 - a.
 PPR with 85% or better - b.
 Content area with 85% or better on single subject content area exams or 85% or better on all subtest for core content exams - c.
 All qualifying scores must be obtained on an approved exam within an approved number of attempts in a CTX proctored setting - 6.
 Successfully complete all Practicum I courses, including fieldwork hours, and EDU 4101. - 7.
-Submit Practicum I fieldwork documentation to the Certification Course in BBL: - a.
-Time log (Minimums: 45 hours for 4-8 and Content Curriculum; 60 hours for Core Subjects EC-6) - b.
+Submit Practicum I fieldwork documentation to the Certification Course in BB: - a.
+Time log (Minimums: 50 hours for Core Subjects 4-8 and all Content Curriculum; 60 hours for Core Subjects EC-6) - b.
 Formal observations (minimum of 1 per Practicum I course) - c.
-Cooperating teacher evaluation - d.
-Reflections for Practicum I (All reflections except first 15-day video reflections must be in one document and saved as a PDF); First 150-day video reflections from Practicum I and II will be combined and submitted to benchmark 4 at the end of Practicum II
+Reflections for Practicum I (All reflections except first 15-day video reflections must be in one document and saved as a PDF); First 15-day video reflections from Practicum I and II will be combined and submitted to benchmark 4 at the end of Practicum II